GarrettRathke/business-calculator-python/README.md

 # business-calculator-python
-A business calculator UI written in Python with QT
+A simple business calculator UI written in Python with QT on Ubuntu Linux.